Current Talks

 I want to Give a Talk

-Send us an email at clroth(at)ethz.ch with the following information:- Your full name and the talk name
+Send us an email at clroth(at)ethz.ch with the following information:

 - Which department you are in and whether you are a bachelor’s or master’s student